Ready to get started on your smile journey?

 Undergoing orthodontic treatment can not only straighten your smile, it can make sure your teeth stay their healthiest.

-We won’t know the answer for sure until we examine your smile at your free consultation.
+We won’t know the answer for sure until we examine your smile at your consultation.
 That being said, Dr Hoey has extensive experience treating patients with Invisalign® clear aligners, and has been awarded Platinum Elite Invisalign® Provider status.

 If you have been told in the past that you didn’t qualify for Invisalign® treatment, come to Lucan Orthodontics for a second opinion.
 Dr Hoey’s experience helps him to treat even complicated cases with Invisalign® clear aligners.